ckoeber/foodinventory/README.md

 #### Acceptance Criteria
 1. All rows in the imported Microsoft Excel file must be validated to meet the requirements for input into the database.
 2. The application must tell the user if there are missing columns in the imported Microsoft Excel file and how many rows, if any, are invalid should there be invalid data.
-3. The application must display to the user a message informing the user that the data from the Microsoft Excel file has been imported successfully and refresh the display of data within the web page upon successful import.
+3. The application must display to the user a message that the data from the Microsoft Excel file has been imported successfully and refresh the display of data within the web page upon successful import.
 4. The application must allow exporting of the data into a compatible Microsoft Excel file with all rows **except** for the DeletedDate column.

 ### Activity Two - Attach Pictures to Products